 “Together, we will explore the unique challenges faced by the black American male – a man who, in many cases, still searches for his authentic self in a society within which he continues to be misunderstood, misinterpreted and misrepresented,” said Jeffrey Leak, director of the Center for the Study of the New South at UNC Charlotte.
 “We welcome all members of the community to join us for what is sure to be opportunities for thoughtful, respectful dialogue.”

 The Question Bridge: Black Males project considers a series of thought-provoking questions that guide a transmedia discussion of perceived obstacles confronted by black males in the United States.
 The exhibition provides unfiltered insight into the perspectives of African American males across varying geographic, economic, generational, educational, and social divides.
 Originating in 1996, this project sought to utilize new media to incite meaningful discourse regarding San Diego’s African American community.
+The first event of the series, which was held May 22, 2014, focused on Family Matters: What Does the Future Hold for the Black Male and His Family?

 |Sports in the New South Concussion.pdf||10.55 MB|